Great Northern Railway (Great Britain): Highgate lines in North London

 The Edgware, Highgate and London Railway was authorised independently in 1862 to build a suburban line from Seven Sisters Road (renamed Finsbury Park in 1869) to Highgate and Edgware.
 Before opening, branches to Muswell Hill and High Barnet were authorised too.
 The Edgware main line was opened on 22 August 1867, by which time the GNR had taken over the company.
 The High Barnet branch opened in 1872, and greater population growth caused it to become the main line.
 The dominant business was residential travel, and the southern terminals used included Blackfriars, Loughborough Road, and later Moorgate and Broad Street.

-The Muswell Hill Estate and Railways Act of 30 July 1866 authorised the Muswell Hill and Palace Railway from near Highgate station to Alexandra Palace; it opened on 24 May 1873, the same day as Alexandra Palace itself.
+The Muswell Hill Estate and Railways Act 1866 (29 & 30 Vict. c. ccxc) of 30 July authorised the Muswell Hill and Palace Railway from near Highgate station to Alexandra Palace; it opened on 24 May 1873, the same day as Alexandra Palace itself.
 On 9 June 1873 the Alexandra Palace was totally destroyed by fire.
 The Muswell Hill and Palace Railway was taken over by the GNR in 1911.

 The Highgate lines became overwhelmed with passenger business, which encouraged the development of the Underground (urban rapid transit) network, and the Edgware trains were diverted to what became the Northern line of the London Passenger Transport Board.

 Passenger services between Edgware and Finchley Central were terminated at the outbreak of the Second World War, and the majority of the residual passenger services were transferred to the London Underground network.
 In 1954 the Alexandra Palace line discontinued passenger operation.
 Some special train movements continued on the Highgate line until 1970.